rnd7/awsm/README.md

 [Back to top](#awsm)

 Feel free to use this tool to make music or to test the limits of your speakers.
 I encourage this.
-When redistributing the Software, be sure to understand the underlying license.
+When redistributing the software, be sure to understand the underlying license.
 Since I'm donating a considerable amount of my time to the opensource community, it's important to me that everything that builds on this is also available to everyone.

 This project is licensed under the GNU General Public License v3.0